Doctors Revision

 What happens in the Ovary:

-• Corpus Luteum Formation: After ovulation, the ruptured follicle transforms into the corpus luteum ("yellow body").
+• Corpus Luteum Formation: After ovulation, the ruptured follicle collapses and, driven by LH, transforms into the corpus luteum (literally "yellow body," due to lipid accumulation).

-• Hormone Production: The corpus luteum produces large amounts of progesterone and some estrogen.
+• Hormone Production: The corpus luteum acts as a temporary endocrine gland, producing massive amounts of Progesterone and some estrogen.

-• Fate of Corpus Luteum: It degenerates after 10-14 days if no pregnancy occurs.
+• Fate of Corpus Luteum: It has an inherent lifespan.
+It degenerates into a white scar called the Corpus Albicans after 10-14 days if no pregnancy occurs.
 If pregnancy occurs, it is "rescued" by hCG to continue producing progesterone.

 Hormonal Control:

-• Progesterone: Becomes the dominant hormone, preparing the uterus for implantation.
+• Progesterone: Becomes the dominant hormone, preparing the uterus for implantation and raising the basal body temperature by ~0.5°C.

-• Negative Feedback: High progesterone and estrogen levels inhibit FSH and LH release, preventing new follicle development.
+• Negative Feedback: High progesterone, estrogen, and inhibin A levels profoundly inhibit FSH and LH release from the brain, absolutely preventing new follicle development while waiting to see if a pregnancy takes hold.

 This cycle describes the corresponding changes occurring in the lining of the uterus (the endometrium).
 These changes are driven directly by the ovarian hormones, estrogen and progesterone, and are perfectly timed to coincide with the events of the ovarian cycle.